Entropy of a quantum channel: Asymptotic Equipartition Property

 The first equality follows from Definition~\ref{def:smooth-min-ent-channel}.
 The first inequality follows by restricting the maximization to permutation-covariant channels.
-The second equality follows because the reduced state $\omega _{A^{n}}$ has full rank and by applying the remark after \eqref{eq:max-rel-ch-max-ent}.
-The second inequality follows by applying the postselection technique with
+The second equality follows because the reduced state $\omega_{A^{n}}$ has full rank and by applying the remark after \eqref{eq:max-rel-ch-max-ent}, to conclude that